open-edge-platform/app-orch-deployment/app-interconnect/README.md

 ## Overview

-The Application Interconnect Service is a microservice that provides a set of APIs for managing the interconnectivity between applications running on separate edge nodes.
+The Application Interconnect Service is a microservice that provides a set of APIs for managing the interconnectivity between applications running on separate edge clusters.
+Interconnect uses a third-party component called [Skupper] to build a layer 7 application mesh.
+This L7 mesh allows an application deployed on one edge cluster to connect to a service on a different edge cluster as if it were a local service, unaware that it resides on a different edge.
+The L7 mesh uses mutual TLS to secure the connection.

 The overall architecture of the Application Orchestration environment is explained in the Edge Orchestrator [Application Orchestration Developer Guide](https://docs.openedgeplatform.intel.com/edge-manage-docs/main/developer_guide/app_orch/arch/index.html).